How to Send Large Video Files Without Losing Quality

 Quick reference based on file size:

-25GB to 100GB - You need something built for this.
-WeTransfer free caps at 2GB.
+Large files - You need something built for this.
+WeTransfer free has limits.
 Paid cloud tiers or specialized platforms handle it.

 Frequently Asked Questions